 FDA approves first treatment to delay onset of type 1 diabetes

-SILVER SPRINGS, Md.
-(CNN) -- A biologic therapy that delays the onset of type 1 diabetes received approval from the US Food and Drug Administration on Thursday.
+(CNN) - A biologic therapy that delays the onset of type 1 diabetes received approval from the US Food and Drug Administration on Thursday.

 It is the first therapy approved for prevention of type 1 diabetes.